 The ideal time to send out your save-the-date notifications is 6 or 7 months before the wedding.
 And for destination weddings, they can go out as early as 9 months prior.
 Sending them any earlier is unnecessary.
 If you are running behind in your planning, you can send them out as late as 4 months before the wedding.
 However, you don’t want your invitation arriving shortly after the save the date card.
 So any later than 4 months, simply send your invites out on the early side, around 2 month prior to the wedding.

-What information should be included on your Save-the-Date cards?
+What info should be included on Save-the-Date cards?

 At this point you may not have all the specifics, and that’s okay.
 The save-the-date should include the following information: